 The Rose Bowl, or the Tournament of Roses, as it is also called, is one of the oldest bowls in existence.
-It is affectionately referred to as the Granddaddy of them all.
-It is by far the ultimate bowl game experience.
-Attending the Rose Bowl was an amazing experience that I will treasure forever.
-If you ever have the chance to go, you should jump at it.
-Here are some tips for getting the most out of your Rose Bowl experience.
+It is affectionately referred to as the “Granddaddy of Them All.”
+And it is the ultimate bowl game experience.
+Here is everything you need to know in order to have an amazing time at the Rose Bowl.

 Typically, the Rose Bowl is held on January 1 every year.
 However, the Bowl has a tradition of “never on Sunday.”
 Since 1893, it has never been held on a Sunday.
 So, if January 1 falls on a Sunday, the game is moved to January 2.

 The Tournament of Roses Parade

 Unlike other bowl games, the Tournament of Roses Parade actually predates the football game.
-The parade started in 1890 by Pasadena’s Valley Hunt Club as part of their effort to promote the area to those living on the East Coast.
+The parade was started in 1890 by Pasadena’s Valley Hunt Club as part of their effort to promote the area to those living on the East Coast.
 They used fresh flowers on the parade’s carriages to showcase the beauty of Southern California in the dead of winter.

 Because of this unique requirement, these are some of the most beautiful parade floats that you will ever see anywhere in the world.
-They are incredibly detailed and the float designers are amazingly creative in their use of natural materials.
+They are incredibly detailed and the float designers are super creative in their use of natural materials.

 Decorating a Float

 While you can enjoy the parade just by showing up and watching it live, you can’t truly appreciate the detail of the floats or the work and creativity that goes into them unless you get up close to them.
 The best way to do this is to volunteer to help decorate one of the floats.

 Because of the use of fresh flowers, much of the float decorating activity takes place the last couple of days before the parade.
 The float builders, both corporate and self-built, are always in need of volunteers to help finish the floats in time.

 It gave me such an intimate, behind-the-scenes look into the Rose Parade and made me realize just how much work goes into each of the floats.
-I have never looked at the Rose Parade the same way since.
-I highly recommend taking part in this unique bowl activity.
+I will never looked at the Rose Parade the same way again.

 Parking at the Stadium

-These include team tailgates, battle of the bands, and the Rose Bowl Hall of Fame Induction.
+These include team pep rallies, battle of the bands, and the Rose Bowl Hall of Fame Induction.
 I recommend attending at least some of these events.
 They are a great way to build excitement for the game.

-Of course, the Rose Bowl game itself is the highlight of the holiday.
+Of course, the game itself is the highlight of the Rose Bowl.
 Whether your team wins or loses, whether you are a die-hard football fan or a casual observer, you can’t help but get excited and appreciate the Rose Bowl.